 |

-that, together, describe the potential impacts of a comprehensive range of
+describe the potential impacts of a comprehensive range of individual development types.

 | ||||